affrae/ghas-report-downloader/README.md

 ghasrd.rb -o [OWNER] -r [REPO] -p 1257,2045
 ```

-### Download reports for a SHA
+### By commit SHA

-If you know the number of a SHA (or multiple SHAs), you can use the following command to download the code scanning reports for that SHA:
+If you know the SHA of a commit (SHAs of multiple commits), you can use the following command to download the code scanning reports for each SHA:

 ``` shell
 # single